 What a mold Clearance test should be the first thing discussed on a mold project.
 How do you know if your mold remediation project was done correctly?
 Well, if you are asking about this after the work has been completed, there’s a good chance it wasn’t done correctly.

-Industry accepted mold remediation protocol has the Clearance Testing part of the project discussed and planned for before the projects begin.
-That way everyone is on the same page where clearance levels are all known (and agreed upon) in advance, what happens if you fail clearance and who pays what is all known before starting the project.
+Industry-accepted mold remediation protocol has the Clearance Testing part of the project discussed and planned for before the projects begin.
+That way, everyone is on the same page where clearance levels are all known (and agreed upon) in advance, what happens if you fail clearance and who pays what is known before starting the project.

 Mold Clearance Test

-Post-remediation verification (Clearance Testing) is a mold inspection performed after a mold remediation project has been completed, but before containment and air-scrubbing have been taken down.
-It usually follows industry-accepted standards which typically include: visual inspection of the remediated area, assessment of moisture management strategy employed, odor detection, and a repeat of the original mold tests with a report of findings.
+Post-remediation verification (Clearance Testing) is a mold inspection performed after a mold remediation project has been completed but before containment and air-scrubbing have been taken down.
+It usually follows industry-accepted standards, which typically include: a visual inspection of the remediated area, an assessment of the moisture management strategy employed, odor detection, and a repeat of the original mold tests with a report of findings.

 The Mold Clearance Test is the 3rd part of a mold project that is used to verify that the post-remediation environment has been returned to Condition 1 (Normal Fungal Ecology).

 Some Things to Watch out For